Skip to main content

 Prescription topical treatments for acne

 If your dermatology provider determines that an oral medication for acne isn’t right for you, they may prescribe a topical treatment for acne instead.
-Prescription treatments can deliver more powerful results than over-the-counter options, so they can be a great option for patients struggling with persistent acne.
+Prescription treatments can be a great option for patients struggling with persistent acne.
 Here are two popular topical medications for the treatment of acne:

 Tretinoin